The Government has started its national Covid-19 vaccine rollout, aiming to administer 1.1 million doses by mid-2021.

 These charts track the rollout's progress and compare New Zealand with international efforts.

 The bar chart demonstrates how many people have received the vaccine each day since the rollout began in late February.
-It suggests that the number of people vaccinated from week-to-week was relatively static for the first month of the rollout.

 Vaccinations ramped up during the second half of March as some people started receiving the second dose.
 Easter interrupted this upward trend.
 The following weeks saw an uptick in doses per day.